Why Air Purifiers Are Worth It

 • Mold

-2. Decreases Other Problems Related to Poor Indoor Air Quality
+2. Lowers Other Issues Related to Poor Indoor Air Quality

-Even if you or someone in your residence doesn’t have allergies or asthma, an air purifier can decrease other troubles linked to poor indoor air quality.
-These include:
+Even if you or someone in your residence doesn’t experience allergies or asthma, an air purifier can alleviate other issues related to bad indoor air quality.
+These involve:

 • Headaches